 Arguably, the most important reason to take up activities and clubs outside of school is to begin mastering a skill or two.
 Certainly, it is true that schools look for applicants who have worked hard.
 But in the long run, your personal, intellectual, and professional growth are the most important reasons to pursue something.

-Working on group projects and participating in team sports can help build your interpersonal skills and show that you can work as part of a team.
-Developing your artistic skills can not only show that you can stick to something, but it can give you a head start on a professional résumé if you sell your work or get paid to provide your services to a local business.
+Working on group projects and participating in team sports can help build your interpersonal skills and show that you work well as part of a team.
+Developing your artistic skills can not only show that you can stick to something, but it can also give you a head start on a professional résumé to eventually sell your work or collaborate with a local business.

 How do you get involved and build your résumé?